SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 ```

 ### Why Would a Robot Use a 1980s Dating App?
 As Bender explained to the judge at his theft hearing: "Look, when you're as irresistible as me, baby, sometimes you need a matchmaker that can't be hacked, bribed, or smooth-talked.
 This baby runs on such primitive tech, it's basically a digital speakeasy for romance.
 Plus, have you seen how much RAM modern dating apps use?
 This thing runs on 2K - just like my attention span!
-Besides it found my perfect match, a discrete binary who is discreet."
+Besides it found my perfect match, a discrete binary who is sweet discreet."

 ### From the Court Transcripts:
 *"Your Honor, I chose this specific machine because:*